Explore Admin Tasks for B2C Commerce

 Business Manager is the Salesforce B2C Commerce online tool for configuring and managing B2C Commerce storefronts.
 A storefront is your online ecommerce site powered by B2C Commerce.
 A single instance can include multiple storefronts.
 Another important B2C Commerce tool is Account Manager, which administrators like Linda use to manage B2C Commerce accounts, users, and roles.

 Users and Roles

 At Cloud Kicks, Business Manager users include developers, merchandisers, and administrators.
-Linda learns that she can assign these users one or more roles.
+Linda learns that she can assign these users to one or more Business Manager roles.
 Each role grants a set of permissions.
 Using predefined roles improves her efficiency and her site’s data security because only users who need to access data to perform their jobs are permitted to do so.

 |Task||User's Module||Roles and Permissions Module|

-|Manage roles and permissions||
+|Manage roles and permissions||✓|